Menopausal hormone therapy

 Tibolone (also called Livial)

-Tibolone isn’t oestrogen or progesterone, but it has similar effects.
+Tibolone isn’t oestrogen or progestogen, but it has similar effects.
 Tibolone can be used if you still have your uterus and haven't had a natural period for at least 1 year.
 It comes as a tablet that's taken once a day.

 Note: Tibolone is not funded in Aotearoa New Zealand.